Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 : If using Reference QuShape project : will be used in QuShape to pre-generate peak calling and alignment

 qushape_file (relative file path) (optional)
-: QuShape project : If you already treated the data outside rnasique, and want to import those data, you can fillup this field.
-If this field is filled in and no file is present for this sample in `results/2-qushape` rnasique will try to import this file. `path_prefix` (from `rnasique config`) is prefixed with the content of the to construct fullpath.
+: QuShape project : If you already treated the data outside ipasuite, and want to import those data, you can fillup this field.
+If this field is filled in and no file is present for this sample in `results/2-qushape` ipasuite will try to import this file. `path_prefix` (from `ipasuite config`) is prefixed with the content of the to construct fullpath.
 This field overwrite probe_file and control_file

 <!--
 For each type of experimental condition, you must declare it in the `condition_names` of `config.yaml` file the name declared in the config file must be the same as the on in `samples.tsv`